 Download the Independent Study form.
 Complete the top portion and obtain the required signature.
 Be sure to include the line number of the course, your ASU ID, and your email address.
 For thesis, research, dissertation, or applied project obtain committee chair's signature on "instructor" line.
 For reading and conference, obtain the signature of the professor with whom you will be working.
-Return the completed and signed form to Sarah Saucedo in the English Department main office RBH 170 for clearance to register.
+Email the completed and signed form to englishadvising@asu.edu or bring the form in-person to Michael Begay in the English Department main office RBHL 170 for clearance to register.
 This procedure is used to grant clearance only.
 Students must still register for the class.
 Make sure to indicate the correct number of credits, as the default is one credit.